KenKundert/why-invest-in-bitcoin/README.rst

 What this shows is that one must carefully consider inflation when looking at long-term expected returns in the market.
-The true returns are considerably less that what are generally advertised, which of course is very important to understand when planning for the long term.
+The true returns are considerably less that what are generally promised, which of course is very important to understand when planning for the long term.
 These returns also come with substantial volatility, which can be hugely problematic.
 Imagine investing a substantial amount of money into the S&P 500 in 1927 for a planned retirement